benoitjrdn/CISV-Best-of-Activities/README.md

 However, this is far from the best way of doing it.
 I will succinctly explain how to use it as a database you can filter.

-1. Download the files anywhere you want - I suggest Documents/CISV
+1. Download the files anywhere you want - I suggest Documents/CISV - to do so press on the green "Code" button and download as a .zip file
+2. Extract those files
-2. Download Obisidan on www.obsidian.md
+3. Download Obisidan on www.obsidian.md
-3. Open Obsidian and select "Open Folder as Vault" and select the file path of Document/CISV (or wherever you downloaded the files).
+4. Open Obsidian and select "Open Folder as Vault" and select the file path of Document/CISV (or wherever you downloaded the files).
-4. Drag the "CISV Activities.base" file to Obsidian and open it there
+5. Drag the "CISV Activities.base" file to Obsidian and open it there

 ### Acknowledgments